wenhuili324/wenhuili.github.io/_posts/2023-12-31-New-Year-Eve-in-Chicago.md

 layout: post
 categories: media
 ---
 Happy New Year!
 Yiling and I were in Chicago to celebrate the New Year!

-Chicago's winter is really cold!
+PS: Chicago's winter is really cold!

 <!--more-->